May 12- August 28

 Just pick the kind of resource you're citing, fill in the information about the resource, and then choose to download the reference list in the format you need (MLA, APA, or others).
-You'll be asked to fill out a registration, but it's quick and free!
+You'll be asked to fill out a registration form, but it's quick and free!

 Why Do I Need To Cite Sources?